yaniferhaoui/bleap-p2p-transactions/README.md

  - Get User Balance : http://localhost:9500/users/{userAddress}/balance
  - Post valid-kyc : http://localhost:9500/valid-kyc
  - Post invalid-kyc : http://localhost:9500/invalid-kyc

+### Screenshots
+- In case you don't want to recompile and run the whole project, you can find some screenshots of the results in the **./screenshots** folder.

 ## Future Improvements
  - More SC features and endpoints